zeugma-hamper/plasma-js-web-proxy/README.md

 ## Examples

 Ensure the pool "js-test-pool" exists.
+Then, run these commands to build the plasma.js script in `public/` and run the proxy server:

-Then, run
+    $ npm run build
     $ npm run run-server

+And this in another terminal to serve up examples:

     $ npm run serve-examples

-Then visit http://localhost:4000/ in your browser.
+Then visit http://localhost:4000/ in your browser to try the examples.

 ## Building